Carbon dioxide (CO2) is a plant food.

 Intentionally misleading.
 The amount of H+ in the oceans has increased by 30% in the industrial age,

-Even assuming Wikipedia article is correct, that constitutes pH change from 8.25 to 8.14, still far from the neutral pH=7.
+Even assuming that the Wikipedia article is correct, that constitutes pH change from 8.25 to 8.14, still far from the neutral pH=7.
 In other words, the ocean water is still alkaline, and is not becoming acidic.
 For other opinions and estimates of the natural variability, see NIPCC, Climate Change Reconsidered II – Biological Impacts, p.6.3.

 and it is literally dissolving some animals.